IEkaterina/Time-series-analysis/README.md

 # Time-series-analysis

-There is created ARIMA-model that allows you to forecast a stock price of The Boeing Company.
+TheBoeingCompany.Rmd is R markdown code where is created ARIMA-model that allows you to forecast a stock price of The Boeing Company.
 Accuracy = 99.83 %

+LSTM_test_multivariate.ipynb is a learning project for understanding and practicing of prediction by LSTM model.